Modeling racial/ethnic differences in COVID-19 incidence with covariates subject to non-random missingness: Simulation study

-On the contrary, figure \ref{fig:mse-exp-alpha} shows that the MSEs for the joint-model's estimators are similar in magnitude or larger in all scenarios.
+On the contrary, figure \ref{fig:mse-exp-alpha} shows that the RMSEs for the joint-model's estimators are similar in magnitude or larger in all scenarios.
 While the joint-model's estimators show smaller mean biases, the variance for the estimators is much larger compared to the complete case analysis.
 This is again due to the fact that there are only 13 PUMAs included in the simulation study, and the fact that the dimension of the parameter space is twice as large for the joint model as that of the complete case model.
-The MSEs for the ad-hoc imputation approach are small in the 20\% scenario for the same reason the bias is small in the 20\% scenario, but the MSE increases as the missingness decreases.
-This is a clear indiciation that the data generating process does not agree with the imputation procedure.
-The MSEs for the Gibbs imputation approach are large for the 20\% scenario, likely owing to the fact that as the number of missing cases increases, the variance of the imputed datasets increased due to increased posterior uncertainty for the imputation model.
+The RMSEs for the ad-hoc imputation approach are small in the 20\% scenario for the same reason the bias is small in the 20\% scenario, but the RMSE increases as the missingness decreases.
+This is a clear indication that the data generating process does not agree with the imputation procedure.
+The RMSEs for the Gibbs imputation approach are large for the 20\% scenario, likely owing to the fact that as the number of missing cases increases, the variance of the imputed datasets increased due to increased posterior uncertainty for the imputation model.
 This could be an indication that more than 100 imputed datasets are necessary for the imputation procedure when missingness is high, which would accord with the observations in \cite{zhouNoteBayesianInference2010}, though we were constrained by computational budget to use only 100 imputed datasets per simulated dataset.
-As will be seen in the next section the sometimes-larger MSEs of the joint model were necessary for the model to achieve near-nominal credible interval coverage.